Getting started with video can be a little intimidating, especially when you hear so many technical-sounding terms, like frame rate or fps.

 There’s no such thing as the “best” frame rate.
 As mentioned, different frame rates yield different results, so selecting the best one means going with the option that best fits what you’re trying to create.

-Even though frame rate is a relatively straightforward concept, there’s a fair amount of controversy around which rates provide the best viewing experience, and there’s research that builds the case for just about any frame rate.
+Even though frame rate is a relatively straightforward concept, there’s a fair amount of controversy around which rates provide the best viewing experience, and there’s research that builds the case for just about any rate.
 Controversy aside, here are four things you need to keep in mind when choosing a frame rate.

 The Marketer’s Ultimate Guide to Video